Tangent

 Inviting speakers in tangential fields from film producers, set designers, chefs, psychologists, to toy designers and beyond.

-• Ryan Cunningham, Comedy Producer & Emmy and Peabody Award-winning Producer of Broad City
+• Ryan Cunningham, Comedy Producer & Emmy, Peabody Award-winning Producer of Broad City

 • Cas Holman, Toy Designer